 First, a helpful tip to get started with ostomy odor control is to check the seal.
-It’s important to check how well your current urostomy bag, ileostomy bag, or colostomy bag is staying sealed to your peristomal skin (the skin directly around your stoma).
+It’s important to check how well your current urostomy bag, ileostomy bag, or colostomy bag stays sealed to your peristomal skin (the skin directly around your stoma).
 When the skin barrier isn’t properly adhered to the skin to create a seal, your ostomy can leak odor, gas, and even stool or urine under the barrier.

 So how do you fix a leaking ostomy pouch?
 First, when you apply your skin barrier, make sure your peristomal skin is clean, dry, and shaved (if you have body hair).
 Don’t use any oily lotions or strong soaps around the stoma, which may irritate your skin and interfere with the adhesive properties in your pouching system.

 If the skin surrounding your stoma is weepy or raw, you may need an ostomy product that can assist in reducing and preventing irritation.

 For example, Stomahesive Protective Ostomy Powder is a specialized ostomy powder, which works by absorbing moisture to create a protective barrier.
 This may help maintain your skin’s health while increasing the wear time of your stoma bag.

 Ultimately, you just want to make sure that there are no issues standing in the way of the adhesive properties of your ostomy pouching system.
 You can learn more with our detailed ostomy application instructions.

 Tip 2: Deodorize ostomy smells safely.

 When you’re dealing with a smelly ostomy pouch, it can be tempting to spray some perfume or cologne or use fragrance oils inside the ostomy pouch.
 However, quick fixes like this won’t deodorize your stool or urine; it will only mask ostomy smells.
-Plus, it may not be safe and carries risks of damaging your skin, stoma, or pouching system.
+Plus, it may not be safe and risks damaging your skin, stoma, or pouching system.